 - Participation in the Cognitive Science Seminar (INT 200A, 200B, and 200C) for at least three quarters.
-(You are encouraged to participate in this seminar throughout their graduate careers).
+(Students are encouraged to participate in this seminar throughout their graduate careers).

 - Completion of at least three cognitive science courses with one each in three different departments.
+One of the three can be from the student's home department.
 (Generally, these are courses with cognitive science content that are taught by participating faculty.
-A list of courses is provided each quarter).
+A list of approved courses for each quarter is provided here, and a list of regularly offered approved courses is provided here.)
 Further courses can be proposed at any time and will be subject to approval by the Cognitive Science Steering Committee.
-We also anticipate that Cognitive Science courses taken at other universities will be acceptable electives, subject to approval by the Cognitive Science Steering Committee.
+A student may petition the committee for one course taken at another university to be counted as an elective towards the course requirements.

-- Completion of either a) a research project, completed before the dissertation, resulting in a written paper suitable for publication, or b) an extra-mural grant proposal for a study in cognitive science suitable for submission to an identified public or private granting agency.
-Either product must be prepared under the supervision of a participating faculty member.
+- Completion of a research project, completed before the dissertation, resulting in a written paper suitable for publication.
+The paper must be prepared under the supervision of a participating faculty member.

 Note that in addition to the Emphasis requirements, students must satisfy all requirements in their home departments.
 Work completed in satisfaction of departmental Ph.D. requirements may also be used to satisfy Emphasis requirements.